Kaizokoo/Company-expenses-MERN-Stack/README.md

-# MERN stack project which uses CRUD APIs to handle data in a mongoDB database
+# MERN stack project which uses CRUD APIs using node.js to handle data in a mongoDB database thorugh a react frontend